Remote Camp Homemade White Bread

 5. Once the flour is incorporated, add the rest of the flour in stages, about 1 kg at a time and mix on speed 1 (or lowest speed) until mixed in well for each addition.
 This may take 6 to 7 minutes to incorporate the flour in total.

 8. Now with the dough doubled in size, grab the scale and begin cutting 300 gram pieces of dough.
-I usually get 24 (300g pieces) that makes 12 loaves and anything left over i divide it up and add to the 300g pieces.
+I usually get 24 (300g pieces) that makes 12 loaves and anything left over i divide up and add small chunks.
 Once divided up, knead each piece into ball and place 2 in every prepared loaf pan.

 10. Take off plastic cover once doubled and make one small slash into each "bun" (2 per loaf) to prevent large air bubbles.
 Bake immediately at 350f for 20-25 minutes until light brown and each loaf sounds hollow when knocked on .